tahoe-lafs/tahoe-lafs/docs/helper.rst

 ========

-As described in the "Swarming Download, Trickling Upload" section of `architecture.rst`_, Tahoe uploads require more bandwidth than downloads: you must push the redundant shares during upload, but you do not need to retrieve them during download.
+As described in the "Swarming Download, Trickling Upload" section of :doc:`architecture`, Tahoe uploads require more bandwidth than downloads: you must push the redundant shares during upload, but you do not need to retrieve them during download.
 With the default 3-of-10 encoding parameters, this means that an upload will require about 3.3x the traffic as a download of the same file.

-.. _architecture.rst: architecture.rst

 Unfortunately, this "expansion penalty" occurs in the same upstream direction that most consumer DSL lines are slow anyways.
 Typical ADSL lines get 8 times